-We are preparing The Aula Fellowship’s annual report, “Our AI Questions”?
+We are preparing The Aula Fellowship’s annual report, “Our AI Questions”.
 Would you consider sponsoring a Hard Question on AI?

 Why this matters